Skip to main content

 • Enthusiastic and passionate about the subject being taught to make learning fun

-• Provides clear, well structured, and timely feedback that is easy to understand
+• Provides clear, well structured, and timely feedback

 • Efficient with providing feedback on topic ideas and drafts of works